MusicDataset/md_homepage/content/musics/s/SonataNo.11inB-flatMajorOp.22I.Allegroconbrio(2)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Sonata No. 11 in B-flat Major Op.
+title: Sonata No. 11 in B-flat Major Op.
 22 I. Allegro con brio (2)
 description: This is the description for Sonata No. 11 in B-flat Major Op.
 22 I. Allegro con brio by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]